tilezen/vector-datasource/docs/layers.md

 Individual `building_part` geometries from OpenStreetMap following the [Simple 3D Buildings](http://wiki.openstreetmap.org/wiki/Simple_3D_Buildings) tags at higher zoom levels.
 Building parts may receive a `root_id` corresponding to the building feature, if any, with which they intersect.

-Mapzen calculates the `landuse_kind` value by intercutting `buildings` with the `landuse` layer to determine if a building is over a parks, hospitals, universities or other landuse features.
+Tilezen calculates the `landuse_kind` value by intercutting `buildings` with the `landuse` layer to determine if a building is over a parks, hospitals, universities or other landuse features.
 Use this property to modify the visual appearance of buildings over these features.
 For instance, light grey buildings look great in general, but aren't legible over most landuse colors unless they are darkened (or colorized to match landuse styling).

 Label position points may also have `closed` or `historical` kind_detail values if the original building name ended in "(closed)" or "(historical)", respectively.
 These points will have a `min_zoom` of 17, suggesting that they are suitable for display only at high zooms. _See related bug fix in [#1026](https://github.com/tilezen/vector-datasource/issues/1026)._